harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-status-code.md

 ### Status code

-It defines the status code value for the http response.
-It can be tuned via `STATUS_CODE` ENV.
+It specifies the status code that needs to be modified for the HTTP response.
+Tune it by using the `STATUS_CODE` environment variable.

-Use the following example to tune this:
+Use the following example to tune the status code:

 [embedmd]: # "./static/manifests/pod-http-status-code/status-code.yaml yaml"